 Vaccination is up to 90% effective at preventing the HPV types responsible for most genital warts and HPV-related cancers.
 There are three vaccines that are available and approved for use in Canada, each of which protects against certain HPV types:

-The latest 9-valent vaccine protects against the nine HPV types that are known to cause approximately 90% of cervical cancers, 80% of cervical pre-cancers, 75% of HPV-related vulvar, vaginal and anal cancers and pre-cancers, and over 90% of genital warts.
+The latest 9-valent vaccine protects against the nine HPV types that are known to cause approximately 90% of cervical cancers, 80% of cervical pre-cancers, 75% of HPV-related vulvar, vaginal and anal cancers and pre-cancers, 60% of penile cancers, and over 90% of genital warts.

-In Canada, HPV vaccination is approved for females aged 9 to 45 and for males aged 9 to 45.
+In Canada, HPV vaccination is approved for anyone aged 9 to 45.
 The effectiveness of the vaccines can vary depending on age.
-For example, research has shown that vaccination provides the best levels of protection (antibodies) in girls between the ages of 9 and 13.
-Since the vaccines were developed to prevent HPV, not to treat it, scientists say that it will work best if received before a person becomes sexually active.
+For example, research has shown that vaccination provides the best levels of protection (antibodies) in those between the ages of 9 and 13.
+Since the vaccines were developed to prevent HPV, not to treat it, scientists say that it is most effective if received before a person becomes sexually active.
+However, vaccination once a person is sexually active also provides protection against infection, even if you have already already had an HPV infection.

 Numerous scientific studies and clinical trials were done to ensure that HPV vaccines are safe.
-People who were subjects of the studies had very few serious side effects.
+People who were participants in these studies had very few negative side effects.
 The most common is temporary soreness at the site of injection.
-In some cases, HPV vaccination is not recommended, such as in the case of women who are pregnant or breastfeeding or people who have certain blood conditions or an immune disorder.
+In some cases, HPV vaccination is not recommended, such as when a person is pregnant or breastfeeding or for people who have certain blood conditions or an immune disorder.

-Speak to your health-care professional to see if you are the right candidate for HPV vaccination, to learn about the cost and availability in your province, or to discuss any concerns or questions you may have.
+Speak to your health-care provider to see if you are a candidate for HPV vaccination, to learn about the cost and availability in your province, or to discuss any concerns or questions you may have.

 The HPV vaccine does not protect against other sexually transmitted infections or pregnancy.
-Even if you have been vaccinated, you should always use a condom during sex to protect yourself, as well as an effective means of birth control.
+Even if you have been vaccinated, you should always use a condom or dental dam during sex to protect yourself, as well as an effective means of birth control.

 The earlier the consequence of an HPV infection is found, the better chance there is of fighting it.

-If you are a woman, the best defence against cervical cancer is to have regular Pap tests and/or HPV tests.
+If you are a woman or were assigned female at birth, the best defense against cervical cancer is to have regular Pap tests.
 These tests will detect abnormal cells in your cervix that could lead to cervical cancer.
-A woman should visit a health care provider to have cervical cancer screening tests every few years or according to her province’s guidelines.
+You should have cervical cancer screening tests every few years, according to your province’s guidelines and your health history and risk factors.

-Although Pap tests/HPV tests are only available for women, men can be examined by their doctor for genital warts caused by HPV and for signs of cancers of the penis, anus, and mouth and throat.
-Both men and women should visit a doctor for regular health exams if they think they are at risk of contracting HPV or any other sexually transmitted infection.
+Although Pap tests/HPV tests are only available for people assigned female at birth, men can be examined by their doctor for genital warts caused by HPV and for signs of cancers of the penis, anus, mouth and throat.
+Every person who is sexually active should visit a doctor for regular health exams if they think they are at risk of contracting HPV or any other sexually transmitted infection, regardless of gender or sexual orientation.